iangreenleaf/blog_house/_posts/2020-08-11-the-chimney.md

 The tar paper had done an admirable job protecting the structure from the elements, so the crew replaced it but was able to leave the wood structure untouched.
 After an inspector checked it, they'd spend a couple days brick & mortaring and we'd be all done.

-{% responsive_image path: assets/images/the-chimney/in-progress.jpg alt: "A worker halfway through laying bricks", caption: "April 12th.
+{% single_image path: assets/images/the-chimney/in-progress.jpg alt: "A worker halfway through laying bricks", caption: "April 12th.
 This was the last of the work that happened for a while." %}

 Unfortunately, winter decided to perform a Minnesota goodbye that year.
 The poor crew had a snowstorm roll in halfway through the bricklaying, and the temperature dropped enough that they couldn't keep putting up mortar because it wouldn't cure properly.